algolia/algoliasearch-magento/README.md

 ![Magento 1.9.2](https://img.shields.io/badge/magento-1.9.2-blue.svg)
 ![Magento 1.9.3](https://img.shields.io/badge/magento-1.9.3-blue.svg)

-- **Auto-completion menu:** Offer End-Users immediate access to your whole catalog from the dropdown menu, whatever your number of categories or attributes.
+- **Auto-completion menu:** Offer End-Users immediate access to your whole catalog from the dropdown menu, whatever your number of categories or attributes is.

 - **Instant search results page:** Have your search results page, navigation and pagination updated in realtime, after each keystroke.